codepath/android_guides/Local-Databases-with-SQLiteOpenHelper.md

 ./adb pull /sdcard/<database file name>
 ```

-### Using Android Device Monitor
+### Using Device File Explorer

-You can go to `Tools`->`Android Device Monitor`->`File Explorer` and look inside the `/data/<app package name>/databases` and download the file locally.
+You can go to `View`->`Tool Windows`->`Device File Explorer` and look inside the `/data/<app package name>/databases` and download the file locally.
 You can then use one of the previously mentioned SQLite desktop viewers.

 ## References